whamcloud/Online-Help/docs/Config_and_using_HSM_6_0.md

     a. **File system:** Specify file system for which this copytool will perform HSM actions.

-    b. **Worker:** This is the POSIX HSM Agent node that you configured in <a href="#6.1">Add an HSM Agent node</a>.
+    b. **Worker:** This is the POSIX HSM Agent node that you configured in [Add an HSM Agent node](#6.1).
 Each copytool instance has its own Agent node, so there may be several.
 Note that copytool is multi-threaded, so it is able to support multiple simultaneous HSM operations.

     c. **Path to the HSM agent binary:** The file system path to the copytool binary on the worker.
 For the POSIX copytool provided with Manager for Lustre\* software, the path is `/usr/sbin/lhsmtool_posix`).
 This was installed on the agent when you configured the HSM Agent node.
 If another copytool has been installed, it likely resides at another location.